19hours/sg-statutes/Acts/Land Titles (Strata) Act.md

 (d) issuing notices to the registered lessees of the flats under subsection (4)(b).

+[46/2007]

-(8) It shall be the duty of the management corporation to determine the amount of contributions payable by the subsidiary proprietors of the lots in the subdivided building concerned to its management fund to meet the expenditure referred to in subsection (7) and any contributions so levied by the management corporation shall be deemed to be contributions levied under section 39(3) of the Building Maintenance and Strata Management Act 2004.
+(8) It shall be the duty of the management corporation to determine the amount of contributions payable by the subsidiary proprietors of the lots in the subdivided building concerned to its management fund to meet the expenditure referred to in subsection (7) and any contributions so levied by the management corporation shall be deemed to be contributions levied under section 39 of the Building Maintenance and Strata Management Act (Cap.
+30C).

-[16/87]
+[16/87; 47/2004]

 ### Effect of issue of qualified certificate of title and of subsidiary strata certificates of title

-128\.—(1) Upon the issue of a qualified certificate of title for the land under section 125, the provisions of the Land Titles Act relating to a qualified certificate of title shall apply to the land comprised therein.
+128\.—(1) Upon the issue of a qualified certificate of title for the land under section 125, the provisions of the Land Titles Act (Cap.
+157) relating to a qualified certificate of title shall apply to the land comprised therein.

-[16/87]
+[16/87; 42/2005]

 (2) Upon the issue of the subsidiary strata certificates of title for the flats under section 125, 125A, 126, 126A or 127, all the provisions of the leases of the flats registered under the provisions of the Registration of Deeds Act (Cap.
 269) and the Land Titles Act shall cease to apply to the flats except in respect of any terms, covenants and conditions which were subsisting prior to the date of the issue of the subsidiary strata certificates of title in so far as they relate to any obligations which have yet to be fulfilled or any cause of action which had arisen as between the registered proprietors of the flats themselves and as between the registered proprietors of the flats and the registered proprietors of the land on which the flats are erected.

-[16/87]
+[16/87; 42/2005]

+Exemption from stamp duty

 129\.
-[Deleted by Act 38/2002 wef 01/01/2003]
+[Repealed by Act 38 of 2002]

 ## PART IX